-Grade A Evaluation Excellent Quality Points
+Grade Evaluation Quality Points

+A Excellent 4

 В Good 3

 С Average 2

 D Passing 1

 F Failing 0

-I Incomplete 0
+1 Incomplete 0

 W Withdraw 0

 AU Audit 0

 S Satisfactory 0

 U Unsatisfactory 0

 Z In Progress 0

 NP Not Posted 0

 Р Pass 0

-A grading system using "S" and "U" for some not-forcredit courses is used.
+A grading system using "S" and "U" for some not-for-credit courses is used.

 A grade of "W" is recorded for students who drop a course during the published withdrawal period.
 See the academic schedules for specific dates.
+Faculty may not assign a grade of "W".